dgrtwo/dgrtwo.github.com/_posts/2016-08-23-user-jsm-conferences.md

 ### RStudio

-[RStudio](https://www.rstudio.com/) has been one of the most influential companies in the modern R world, denot only developinghe eponymous IDE but masupporting many important open source packages, and the company was at both conferences in force.RStudio CEO J.J.
+[RStudio](https://www.rstudio.com/) has been one of the most influential companies in the modern R world, not only developing the eponymous IDE but supporting many important open source packages, and the company was at both conferences in force.

+RStudio CEO J.J.
 Allaire talked about the new interactive notebook features of the RStudio IDE, analogous to Jupyter notebooks:

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">comparison betw R markdown &amp; notebooks in JJ Allaire’s intro to <a href="https://twitter.com/rstudio">@RStudio</a>’s awesome new Rmd notebooks <a href="https://twitter.com/hashtag/UseR2016?src=hash">#UseR2016</a> <a href="https://t.co/4QFp8hhBuu">pic.twitter.com/4QFp8hhBuu</a></p>&mdash; Karl Broman (@kwbroman) <a href="https://twitter.com/kwbroman/status/748209635501318145">June 29, 2016</a></blockquote>